 Boats and ferries to Örö

-If the ferry is not available, transportations can be arranged with the Örö service company.
+If the ferry is not available, transportations might be arranged with the Örö service company.
 Depending on the amount of construction and maintenance work, they or their subcontractors have boats running weekly or even multiple times a week, either from Kasnäs or from Dalsbruk.
 To enquire about their weekly schedules, please contact: Juha-Pekka Seppälä, +358 (0)400 584142, meidanhuolto (at) gmail.com.

 There most flexible, but more expensive way of reaching Örö is the taxi boat: Taxiboat Roger Granlund (+358 400 824 806).
 The service is available year-round as long as the sea is not frozen.